 A thorough study of Mosaic Law and its relationship to the core teachings of Jesus, and its focus on justice for the needy.
 Required reading for this unit: Marilynne Robinson's essay "The Fate of Ideas: Moses."

 |How forensic scientists believe Jesus would've actually looked.
 Good luck getting on a plane, Jesus!|

 Wednesday: Thoroughly analyze the four currently canonized gospels' discrepancies and explanations (and excuses) for their occasional outright contradictions.
 Do the gospels agree, for example, that Jesus was born in Bethlehem, and if so do they mean the one in Judea or Galilee?
 Or was he more likely born in Nazareth?
 Are the references to his birthplace symbolic or merely an effort to be geographically accurate for the benefit of future Christian tour buses?

 A study of shifts in the respective gospels' style, tone, rhetorical methodology and emphasis in subject-matter, and an exploration of what those shifts suggest about textual layering, redaction and tampering between the death of Jesus in roughly 30 C.E. and the composition of the gospels beginning somewhere between 20 and 40 years later, continuing with John's gospel circa 100 C.E, then to intentional, accidental, incidental and substantive tweaking during the translation process up till, say, last night.

-Did monk scribes working under the stress of fasting and celibacy ever emend the texts to express their own frustrations and resentment toward "playas" or to pitch their personal interpretation of Jesus' teachings?
+Did monk scribes, for example, working under the stress of fasting and celibacy, ever emend the texts to express their own frustrations and resentment toward "playas" or to pitch their personal interpretation of Jesus' teachings?